 1) Don’t write yourself off!
 Catch yourself making blanket statements about your own abilities, and try to reframe them.

 - Instead of saying, “I’m not athletic,” reframe by saying “I haven’t spent a lot of time playing sports.”

-- Or try adding the word “yet” onto the end of those blanket statements, and open the door of possibility.
+- Or try adding the word “yet” to the end of those blanket statements and open the door of possibility.
 For example, “I’m not a good artist…yet” or “I can’t speak well in front of people…yet.”

 3) Cultivate a growth mindset.
 Believe that we all can further develop our abilities and skills with dedication and practice.
 We can learn new things if we work at it!